mkschuster/bsfpython/doc/analysis_rnaseq_deseq.md

 # RNA-seq DESeq2 Analysis

 The RNA-seq analysis requires a distinct set of configuration files.
-A __project-specific configuration file in INI format__ defines the project name, the reference genome assembly, the reference transcriptome annotation and additional analysis parameters specific to the entire project.
-A __sample annotation sheet in comma-separated value (CSV) format__ provides sample names, file locations, as well as meta data annotation that is required for the differential expression modelling.
-A __design annotation sheet in CSV format__ can specify one or more generalised linear models (GLMs) for the differential expression modelling.
+A __project-specific configuration file__ in INI format defines the project name, the reference genome assembly, the reference transcriptome annotation and additional analysis parameters specific to the entire project.
+A __sample annotation sheet__ in comma-separated value (CSV) format provides sample names, file locations, as well as meta data annotation that is required for the differential expression modelling.
+A __design annotation sheet__ in CSV format can specify one or more generalised linear models (GLMs) for the differential expression modelling.
 Aside the full model formula, reduced model formulas for likelihood ratio testing (LRT) need specifying.
 Optionally, the order of factor levels can also be specified so that base-levels such as controls can serve as the intercept and thus as a sensible reference.
 The design annotation sheet also allows encoding of variable annotation for principal component analysis (PCA), multi-dimensional scaling (MDS) and heatmap plots.
-Finally, a __contrasts annotation sheet in CSV format__ specifies the contrasts that are to be extracted from the GLM in a design-specific manner.
-The contrasts annotation sheet can usually only be generated after the main analysis has run, since DESEq2 result names, especially once they involve interaction terms, can be quite unpredictable.
+Finally, a __contrasts annotation sheet__ in CSV format specifies the contrasts that are to be extracted from the GLM in a design-specific manner.
+The contrasts annotation sheet can usually only be generated after the main analysis has run, since DESeq2 result names, especially once they involve interaction terms, can be quite unpredictable.

 ## User-specific Configuration File

-A __user-specific configuration file__ in INI format specifies analysis configuration options that are specific to both, the user and the site.
+A __user-specific configuration file__ in INI format specifies analysis configuration options that are specific to both, the user and the laboratory.
 While the configuration itself is quite comprehensive, an annotated [template](template_bsfpython.ini) is available and should be adjusted and stored under `$HOME/.bsfpython.ini`.

 ## Project-specific Configuration File

 The __project-specific configuration file__ in INI format can hold one or more analysis-specific configuration sections.
-Thereby, the concatenation of Python module and class name serves as the INI section header.
+Thereby, the concatenation of Python module and class name serves as the configuration section header.
 A particular analysis will only read the configuration section matching its own class name.
-Further, analysis-specific configuration options that remain constant between projects, but are specific to the user or the laboratory can be put into a `bsf.analyses.star.Star` section of the user-specific configuration INI file.
-For an RNA-seq analysis, two configuration sections are mandatory.
+Further, analysis-specific configuration options that remain constant between projects, but are specific to the user or the laboratory, can be put under the same section names into the user-specific configuration file.
+For an RNA-seq DESeq analysis, two configuration sections are mandatory.

 The `bsf.analyses.star.Star` section requires a minimum of a project name and the reference transcriptome version that should be used for the alignment.
 The reference transcriptome refers to a directory under the default genomes directory path that is configured in the __user-specific configuration file__ and also implies a reference genome assembly.
 An annotated [template](template_star_aligner_config.ini) is available.